BeejLuig/BeejLuig.github.io/_posts/2017-03-01-rails_portfolio_project_flash_cards.markdown

 **Views**

 I'm actually not going to get too into the view yet.
 I will be updating this application for my next project (JavaScript and jQuery).
 It will make more sense to write about the front-end then.
-In the meantime, I'll let the pictures speak for themselves (when I put them up).
+In the meantime, I'll let the images and videos above speak for themselves.

+The full video demonstration of the application will be added later today!